Please ensure Javascript is enabled for purposes of website accessibility

 Procedure

-The Foundation has a two-stage process:
+The Foundation has a three-stage process:

 Stage One

 Complaints will be acknowledged in writing by the person handling the complaint within five working days.
 The acknowledgement will say who is dealing with the complaint and when the person complaining can expect a reply.
+If the complaint relates to a grant assessment and our decision of whether to award funding or not then the complaint will in the first instance go to the director of the relevant team to review.
+If the complaint relates to an individual within the Foundation then their line manager will pick up the complaint.

 Stage Two

-If you feel that your complaint has not been satisfactorily resolved at Stage One, within four weeks of receiving a response from the Foundation at Stage One, you should set out in writing why you believe this is the case and you can request that the complaint is reviewed at Board level.
-At this stage, the complaint will be passed to the Chair, Board of Trustees who assumes responsibility for the review of the complaint.
+If you believe your complaint has not been satisfactorily resolved at Stage One, you should provide a written explanation within four weeks of receiving the Foundation's response indicating the basis for challenging the original reply.
+You may then request that the complaint be further reviewed.
+At this stage, the complaint will be passed on to the Chief Operating Officer, who will assume responsibility for reviewing the complaint.

-Usually, you should receive a definitive reply within six weeks.
-If this is not possible because for example, an investigation has not been fully completed, a progress update should be sent with an indication of when a full reply will be given.
-Whether the complaint is upheld or not, the reply to you should where appropriate describe the action taken to investigate the complaint, the conclusions from the investigation, and any action taken as a result of the complaint.
+In most cases, you will receive a definitive reply within four weeks.
+If this is not possible because, for example, an investigation has not been fully completed, a progress update will be sent to indicate when a full reply will be given.

 Whistleblowing